StreamAMG/playback-documentation-portal/docs/External-Entitlements.md

 ### How do I choose claims for entitlement checks?

 * For Full: Use required claims as specified.
-* For Partial: Configure `jwtClaims` to list any fields in your JWT that map to user entitlements or roles.
+* For Partial: Configure `jwtClaims` to list any fields in your JWT that map to user entitlements.